structure7/hvacMonitor/Installing Raspian and Node.js.md

   * username: pi
   * password: raspberry (unless you changed it in the Raspberry Pi Configuration program earlier in the tutorial.)

-*[[My](https://github.com/structure7) injection: During the startup log shown after connecting to xrdp, note the port connected to (127.0.0.1 SOME_PORT), then revise /etc/xrdp/xrdp.ini (probably under [xrdp1]) port to SOME_PORT in lieu of -1.
+*[[My](https://github.com/structure7) injection: During the startup log shown after connecting to xrdp, note the port connected to (127.0.0.1 SOME_PORT), then revise /etc/xrdp/xrdp.ini (probably under [xrdp1]) port to SOME_PORT (probably 5910)in lieu of -1.
 Now all remote connections will join the same session.]*

 Amazing!
 We are connected remotely to the RasPi and we no longer need the dedicated HDMI monitor and USB keyboard/mouse.
 Let’s go ahead and shut down the RasPi for a minute so we can free up our monitor and keyboard/mouse: